BCG Configuration FAQs

 We enter pressure values for gas calculations.
 Are these values absolute or gauge pressure values?

 QuantityWare BCS implementations for LPG/NGL, LNG and natural gas support both the data entry of absolute and gauge pressure values.
-The conversion group configuration can be made to support entry of either gauge or absolute pressure values – by adding dedicated MQCI pressure calculation functions to the conversion group function module sequence.
+The conversion group configuration can be made to support entry of either gauge or absolute pressure values – by adding or removing dedicated MQCI pressure calculation functions to the conversion group function module sequence.

 Read Note 000078 for additional details.

 I have set my quantity value UoM L15 and KG to be rounded to zero decimals, but it is not working.
 What can I do?

 The UoM real rounding settings are considered for all MQCI conversion groups (where rounding function /QTYW/MQCI_ROUND_ALT_QUANTITY) is assigned: